AbhiPoluri/abhipoluri.github.io/content/Posts/unnameddungeoncrawlergame.md

 # First Post:

-This is my first game that i made without following a tutorial.
+This is my first game that I made without following a tutorial.
 I made this game to learn how to use the Unity Engine and C# programming language.
 I specifically wanted to learn more on Enemy behaviours and how to make a game that is fun to play.
 Some struggles I had were making my own sprites for the environment, players and enemies as I have never been the artistic type.
 So far I have successfully add a main menu, finished the player controller, added a health system, added an enemy behaviour, added a sound effect system, added bullet FX and finished the first level.

 ## Some short term goals I have are: